Guthius/OpenGraal.Client/README.md

 ## Project status

-- Early-stage and under active development
+- Early-stage and under development
 - APIs and file/folder layout may change

 ## Requirements